 We all know from our training that adding any unnecessary stressors is never a good idea.

-So recommendation #1 – don’t be a hero.
+So Cozumel wetsuit recommendation #1 – don’t be a hero.

-If you are comfy cozy in a bathing suit and rashie, go for it.
+If you are comfy cozy diving in Cozumel in a bathing suit and rashie, go for it!

 I’m never way too warm on any dive, and if I were, I could always flush a little cool water into my warm-water wetsuit.
 You’ll pretty much always find me covering my arms and legs and head, preventing any jelly stings, and staying as warm as possible.
 Done.

-Other Reasons to Wear a Wetsuit While Diving in the Caribbean
+Other Reasons to Wear a Full Wetsuit While Diving in Cozumel

 Wearing a wetsuit is pretty standard in diving, and mostly we do it for thermal protection.
 Scuba divers need to make sure our core body temperature doesn’t dip too low as a result of being submerged in water that is colder than our internal body temperatures.

-There are other reasons to wear a wetsuit while diving, too.
+But there are other good reasons to wear a wetsuit while scuba diving, too.

 The main one is to protect your bare skin from minor irritants that could be floating in the water column – namely, translucent and perhaps even microscopic organisms, like jellyfish, etc., that could cause a sting or other irritation on your skin.

-In Cozumel, the diving visibility is incredibly clear most of the time, but you still can’t always see the clear or tiny little critters being carried by the current.
+When diving in Cozumel, the visibility is incredibly clear most of the time, but you still can’t always see the often translucent little critters being carried by the current.

 Every now and then I feel a weird point of stinging on my face or hand, and am grateful that I’m pretty well covered up, otherwise.

-(I also keep a small tube of this reef-friendly sting gel in my dive kit, just in case.)
+(I also keep a small tube of Stream2Sea’s reef-friendly sting gel in my dive kit, just in case.)